twittner/zeromq-haskell/README.md

 Current status
 --------------

+This software currently has *beta* status, i.e. it had seen limited testing.

+Version 0.7.1 - Removes unix dependency

+Verison 0.7.0 - Changes semantics of poll to return a list of the same length as it's parameter to allow identification of Sockets by index.
+PollEvent gets another constructor None to denote the absence of polling events.

-Version 0.6.0 - This software currently has *beta* status, i.e. it had seen limited testing.
-This version renames "with" to "withContext" and introduces a new "withSocket" resource wrapper.
+Version 0.6.0 - This version renames "with" to "withContext" and introduces a new "withSocket" resource wrapper.
 The API is otherwise identical to 0.5.0